-- Availability of feedstock.
+Availability of feedstock.
 The clustering of LGUs as supplier of the needed volume of waste will require careful study and environmental management measures on hauling from one point to another.
 In addition, political intervention on waste disposal and collection that will guarantee the adequacy of volume of waste needed to feed the plant will be needed.
-Prudent creation, review and implementation of agreements, strategies, policies, and rules must be employed to avoid unlawful waste trade. - Greenhouse gas emission during operation.
-WTEs can still emit harmful gases and may pose impact to the environment if no proper technology will be employed to manage the emission.
-High CO2 emission from plastic wastes and other oil-based materials will generate gas that is equivalent to fossil fuel thus contributing the air pollution. - Waste segregation.
-Rigid separation of waste materials prior to feeding will be a challenge and requires supplementary work to ensure correct segregation.
+Prudent creation, review and implementation of agreements, strategies, policies, and rules must be employed to avoid unlawful waste trade.